vinaya » pli-tv-pvr » Parivāra

 Diṭṭhadhammikānaṁ vajjānaṁ saṁvarāya, samparāyikānaṁ vajjānaṁ paṭighātāya—

-for the restraint of offenses in the present life, and for avoiding offenses in future lives.
+for the restraint of faults relating to the present life and for avoiding faults relating to future lives.

 ime dve atthavase paṭicca tathāgatena sāvakānaṁ sikkhāpadaṁ paññattaṁ.